The ideation workshop concludes the sequence about the New European Bahaus.

-For the first par of the meeting, we propose to start the creation process by relying on the co-creation methods imagined by André Fortin and Franck Louesdon in Se développer en rhizomes, guide pratique sur la cocréation.
+For the first part of the meeting, we propose to start the creation process by relying on the co-creation methods imagined by André Fortin and Franck Louesdon in Se développer en rhizomes, guide pratique sur la cocréation.

 We worked on adapting five of these methods to the NEB framework.

 – Musée hétéroclite : Each participant has to bring objects connected to the NEB, and the group creates stories with them.
-In online format that can be achieved by sharing pictures instead of objects.
+In an online format that can be achieved by sharing pictures instead of objects.

 – Perceptions croisées : Participants explore the NEB perspective from different angles through a graph with the NEB concept in the center and certain features to which it can be associated on the side